OscarPellicer/anki-toolkit/Readme.md

 # Anki Toolkit
-A simple Python script to generate a deck of Anki cards from a Kindle vocabulary database or a list of words.
+A simple Python script to generate a deck of Anki cards from a Kindle vocabulary database or a list of words using an ebook dictionary.

 # Installation
 First, Python is required.
 If not sure, just download [Miniconda](https://docs.conda.io/en/latest/miniconda.html) and install it.